 Continuous sources of operations lighting would have little potential to affect wildlife, including mountain lion, because lighting would be directed toward the site and is predominantly of a fairly low intensity (approximately 5 lux for security lighting and approximately 20 to 50 lux at stations and the MOWF).
 Intermittent sources of operations lighting would at times be directed toward wildlife habitat; however, operations lighting from train headlights would mostly be directed ahead and within the fenced area along the alignment.
-Exposures would be brief but could potentially last for periods of minutes in the case of operations lighting.
+Exposures would be brief but could potentially last for periods of minutes in the case of operations lighting from maintenance activities and up to 10 seconds in the case of operational train lighting.
 Exposure to intermittent light has been found to potentially affect melatonin metabolism and to elicit avoidance responses.
 Although no literature addresses intermittent light effects on mountain lion, or any large mammals, there is a potential for adverse behavioral and physiological effects on terrestrial wildlife resulting from intermittent light exposure from operations sources.